 Emergency shelter is temporary shelter available to domestic violence victims that offers a safe and secure environment while victims figure out next steps and make longer-term living arrangements as they recover from trauma.

-There are two domestic violence shelters in Fairfax County: Artemis House and Bethany House.
-Both shelters are in undisclosed locations, meaning the addresses of the shelters are not given out to the public.
+There are three domestic violence shelters in Fairfax County: Artemis House (two locations) and Bethany House.
+All shelters are in undisclosed locations, meaning the addresses of the shelters are not given out to the public.

 Residents at Artemis House have access to case management services and counseling for adults and children.
 These services are voluntary.
 Case management can help you access child care, immigration assistance, victim advocacy, legal assistance and employment resources, as well as help develop a housing plan for after you exit Artemis House.
 In addition, residents at Artemis House receive assistance with transportation and can be provided emergency food and clothing.